Docufessional Films

 biography

-" I began to think that if one life, somehow made into art, were recorded - not all of it, but as the testimony on an old tombstone - wouldn’t that be worth something? ”
+" I began to think that if one life, somehow made into art, were recorded - not all of it, but as the testimony on an old tombstone - wouldn’t that be worth something? ” - Anne Sexton

-Joey Huertas (aka Jane Public/Jane Smith) is inspired by the aesthetics of confessional poets and works alone - handwriting, shooting, editing and scoring all of his work.
+Joey Huertas (aka Jane Public) is inspired by the diarist aesthetics of confessional poets and works alone - handwriting, shooting, editing and scoring all of his work.
 The terrains of his films and performances are private, but with a documentary impulse at work.
 His works take many forms, including stories arranged by peculiar/imagined biographies of fictitious persons, subconscious diaries, collections of found/anonymous photographs, found sound recordings, drawings and text compositions.
 Critics have cited his work as representing a new form of transgressive fictional biography.
 Joey describes his work as psychological autopsies of clinical fiction.

 Read